 For all the criticism that I’m doing something unsafe, not one person could find a documented instance of these things exploding either from using it stupidly/improperly or from refilling them.
 There are much more dangerous things in the world of backpacking than refilling a butane canister.

 I said fuck it to buying this overpriced gas.
 MSR, Burton/Brunton whatever, Max, et al, can all go fuck yourselves.
 After doing some web searching I found plenty of info about how to refill your own gas canisters.
-Search around and ye shall discover.
+Hikin Jim and his blog Adventures in Stoving is the single best resource for this and any backpacking stove information on the entire internet..
 There is of course risk involved, including death and fiery explosions.
 Do this at your own risk and don’t be a fucking idiot.
 I’ll tell you about how today I refilled my own canister using $1 butane gas cans from the Asian supermarket.